 9.20 When conducting the ELR it was clear that HMS Sultan employs large numbers of people but because most of the site is used for training purposes it has not been classified as an employment site (in accordance with the Government definition for conducting Employment Land Reviews).
-The site employs almost 2,600 people (including approximately 1,350 trainees, 450 service personnel and 800 civilians) (University of Portsmouth 2008).
+There are approximately 1,000 people employed at the site (University of Portsmouth 2008).
 There is significant uncertainty regarding the future of this site with current training functions to be transferred from HMS Sultan to St Athan in South Wales in 2017 or possibly later.
 However the future MoD requirement for HMS Sultan is not known at this stage.
 Consequently if released it will be imperative that the site is re-used for new employment to at least replace the lost employment but also take the opportunity to increase employment densities.
 Due to the uncertainty it is not appropriate to include the site as part of the current employment land supply but ensure that such sites are used for employment if released and therefore added to the current employment supply figures.